openimsdk/open-im-sdk-reactnative/README.md

 The iOS SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an XCFramework for iOS integration. iOS interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, iOS utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

-The android SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
+The Android SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an AAR file for Android integration.
 Android interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, Android utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

 The React Native Client SDK uses the [NativeModule](https://reactnative.dev/docs/native-modules-intro) system to expose instances of Java/Objective-C classes to JavaScript (JS) as JS objects, thereby allowing you to execute arbitrary native code from within JS.